Labor Day is almost upon us, marking the end of summer and the beginning of fall.

 If you plan to visit the Smokies this Labor Day, or any holiday weekend for that matter, we always recommend that you plan ahead and make reservations whenever possible.

-If you’re not sure where to start, here are 7 ideas for celebrating Labor Day 2021 in Gatlinburg and Pigeon Forge:
+If you’re not sure where to start, here are 9 ideas for celebrating Labor Day in Pigeon Forge, Gatlinburg and the surrounding areas:

-Blow off some steam with a trip to one of the county’s legal moonshine stills.
+Blow off some steam with a trip to one of the county’s legal stills.

 If you want a more educational experience, consider a guided tour with one of Gatlinburg’s Best Moonshine Tours.

 For some people, alcohol isn’t the answer.
 Either they don’t care for the stuff, or they care for it a little too much.
 So if moonshine isn’t your thing, a little competition is a good way to work out any pent-up anxiety.